Boult Wade Tennant

 Which countries does my patent cover?

 Most patents provide patent protection in only a single country.
 There are some exceptions where legal frameworks allow for a single patent to cover multiple countries.
-For example, Switzerland and Liechtenstein have shared a common patent process for quite some time now, and we have recently seen the introduction of the Unitary Patent that covers most European Union member states.
+For example, Switzerland and Liechtenstein have shared a common patent process for quite some time now and more recently, the introduction of the Unitary Patent allows most European Union states to be covered with a single patent

 The link between patent protection and territories should also be borne in mind.
 Patents give us the right to take action against infringers performing certain acts with respect to your patent.
 A claim to an article, such as a product or manufacturing apparatus, can be infringed by acts like making, importing, keeping, disposing of or using the article.
 A claim to a method, such as a method of manufacture or a method of operation, can be infringed by using the process or disposing of, importing or using any product obtained directly by means of the method.
 So, what we mean by the territorial coverage of a patent is the country in which we can stop those infringing acts, for example the making of articles that country or the importing of articles into that country.